Discover where your users focus

 Create a plan and act on insights

 The best heatmap analyses drive direct action.
-Quick wins might include prominently featuring hot zone content, while longer-term plans may involve redesigning low-performing pages or A/B testing new layouts.
+Quick wins might include prominently featuring hot zone content, while longer-term plans may involve redesigning low-performing pages or new layouts.
 Let your data guide iterative optimizations.

 The benefits of using heatmaps